shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 ## Upgrading to v12
 ### Recent versions
 Make sure that you are on a relatively more recent version of rails and webpacker. v12 is tested on Rails 6.
 It should work on Rails v5.
-If you're on an older version, and v12 doesn't work, please file an issue.
+If you're on any older version, and v12 doesn't work, please file an issue.

+### Removed Configuration config.symlink_non_digested_assets_regex
+Remove `config.symlink_non_digested_assets_regex` from your `config/initializers/react_on_rails.rb`.
+If you still need that feature, please file an issue.

 ### i18n default format changed to JSON
 * If you're using the internalization helper, then set `config.i18n_output_format = 'js'`.
 You can